Gilman Scholarship for Study Abroad

 - Be receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant during the term of his/her study abroad program or internship;

-- Be in the process of applying to, or accepted for, a study abroad or internship program of at least 14+ for community college students and 21+ days for students from four-year institutions, in a single country and eligible for credit from the student’s home institution.
+- Be in the process of applying to, or accepted for, a study abroad or internship program of at least 14+ for community college students and 21+ days for students from four-year institutions and eligible for credit from the student’s home institution.